UK PM Johnson moved to intensive care as COVID-19 symptoms worsen

 On March 27, Johnson became the first leader of a major power to announce that he had tested positive for COVID-19.

 Medics said patients with COVID-19 can deteriorate after about 10 days, with some developing pneumonia.
-National Health Service guidelines advise those who are self-isolating not go to hospital unless they develop new symptoms or become sufficiently unwell.

 Johnson, who is not a smoker, said recently that he wanted to lose weight.
 He plays tennis and while mayor of London used to cycle around the capital.